Heating Oil (NI) and Stock Market Prices

 It may or may not be the best or most accurate indicator to compare with home heating oil prices.

-Home heating oil average prices calculated using around 28 quotes from across Northern Ireland.
+Home heating oil average prices calculated using daily price surveys.